 An asset that is no longer in possession of the agency must be removed from the agency's books.
 The agency must notify DFA-OA using the "Credit for State Property" Form that the asset needs to be removed from the asset listing.
 The agency must give a full description of the lost asset.
 Once approval to remove the asset has been given, the agency must remove the asset and retain the correspondence for an audit trail.
 If Fidelity Bond proceeds are received for the reimbursement of a loss of personal property, the proceeds should be deposited into the Treasury using the agency's normal process for recording cash receipts.
 The proceeds should be recorded as Insurance Settlement/Restitution in GL 6092000000.
-If the asset is to be replaced, the agency should request an increase in appropriation from DFA-OA - Appropriations Section for the purchase of the replacement.
-If in the current year an agency has been reimbursed for the loss and the property has been replaced, the increase in appropriation is accomplished with a refund to expenditure by the DFA-OA.
+If the asset is to be replaced, the agency should request an increase in appropriation from DFA-OA - Appropriations Section for the loss and the property has been replaced, the increase in appropriation is accomplished with a refund to expenditure by the DFA-OA.
+The agency must provide proof of the deposit and a copy of the invoice that replaced the property in order to have the appropriation restored.
+If the agency is reimbursed for a prior year loss, the agency should request an increase in appropriation from DFA-OA-Appropriations.
 The agency must provide proof of the deposit and a copy of the invoice that replaced the property in order to have the appropriation restored.
 If the agency is reimbursed for a prior year loss, the agency should request an increase in appropriation from DFA-OA-Appropriations.
 The agency must provide proof of the deposit and a copy of the invoice that replaced the property in order to have the appropriation restored.